 Polar coordinates describe a point by distance and angle instead of horizontal and vertical position.
 A point (r,θ)(r,\theta) means "move rr units from the origin at angle θ\theta from the positive xx-axis."
-They are most useful when a graph or problem depends naturally on distance from the origin or rotation around it.

-x=rcosθ,y=rsinθx = r\cos\theta,\quad y = r\sin\theta
+x=rcosθ,y=rsinθx = r\cos\theta,\quad y = r\sin\theta r2=x2+y2r^2 = x^2 + y^2

-To go from Cartesian to polar, first find the distance:
+Cartesian to polar: first find the distance,

 r=x2+y2r = \sqrt{x^2 + y^2}

-Then choose an angle θ\theta that points to the correct quadrant.
-For example, the point (3,3)(-3,3) has tanθ=1\tan\theta = -1, but the correct angle is in Quadrant II, so θ=3π4\theta = \frac{3\pi}{4}, not π4-\frac{\pi}{4}.
+then choose an angle θ\theta that points to the correct quadrant.
+Use tanθ=yx\tan\theta = \frac{y}{x} only when x0x \ne 0, and read the quadrant carefully, since the same tangent value appears in more than one quadrant.
+For example, (3,3)(-3,3) has tanθ=1\tan\theta = -1, but the correct angle is in Quadrant II, so θ=3π4\theta = \frac{3\pi}{4}, not π4-\frac{\pi}{4}.
+One special case: at the origin, r=0r = 0 and any angle lands on the same point.

-Worked example: convert r=2cosθr = 2\cos\theta to Cartesian form
+Full Worked Example: Convert r=2cosθr = 2\cos\theta to Cartesian Form

 r=2cosθr = 2\cos\theta